Nazir Ahmed, Baron Ahmed

-Many of his political activities related to the Muslim community both in the UK and abroad.
-In 2013, he alleged a Jewish conspiracy for a prison sentence he received following a fatal motorway crash.
-He was suspended from, and later resigned from, the Labour Party.

-He faced expulsion from the House of Lords in 2020 on account of sexually exploiting a woman who had approached him in 2017 in his capacity as a member of the House, and resigned from the House after a recommendation of its Conduct Committee that he be expelled, but before it was implemented.
-However, he continued to be a life peer, although not a member of the House.
-On 5 January 2022 he was found guilty of historic sex offences, committed whilst he himself was a minor, being the attempted rape of a child under 13 years of age and sexual assault of another.
+Ahmed faced expulsion from the House of Lords in 2020 on account of sexually exploiting a woman who had approached him in 2017 in his capacity as a member of the House, and resigned from the House after a recommendation of its Conduct Committee that he be expelled, but before it was implemented.
+However, he continues to be a life peer, although not a member of the House.
+On 5 January 2022 he was found guilty of historical sex offences, committed when he was a teenager, being the attempted rape of a child under 13 years of age and sexual assault of another.
 He was sentenced to five years and six months in prison, reduced on appeal to two years and six months.

 Early life

-Ahmed was born in Mirpur, Azad Kashmir, Pakistan on 24 April 1957 to Haji Sain Mohammed and Rashim Bibi.
-His parents migrated the family to the United Kingdom when he was 11 and he has lived in Rotherham, South Yorkshire, since 1968.
+Ahmed was born to Muslim parents immigrated in the Partition of India to the town of Mirpur, Pakistan administered Kashmir on 24 April 1957 to Haji Sain Mohammed and Rashim Bibi.
+His parents migrated to the United Kingdom when he was 2 and he has lived in Rotherham, South Yorkshire, since 1959.
 He attended Spurley Hey Comprehensive School, then Thomas Rotherham Sixth Form College.
 He studied for a degree in public administration at Sheffield Polytechnic and joined the Labour Party when he was 18 years old.